ninjarope/network-simulator/README.md

 + Also specific node by address

     network.getNode("some address")

++ To be implemented for links

+    network.getLink("source address", "destination address")

++ NetworkSimulator is a subclass of Network so these functions work in the same manner for NetworkSimulator objects

-### Node
+### ApplicationNode

-A Node has a queue of Applications, which are activated for the receives and sends every clock cycle (receiving queue is consumed by the first application)
+An ApplicationNode (subclass of Node) has a vector of Applications, which are activated for the receives and sends every clock cycle.
+Applications process host node's packet queue by reference, so the order of the applications is crucial.

 ### Application